danog/MadelineProto/README.md

 ### Exceptions

-MadelineProto can throw three different exceptions:
+MadelineProto can throw lots of different exceptions:
 * \danog\MadelineProto\Exception - Default exception, thrown when a php error occures and in a lot of other cases

 * \danog\MadelineProto\RPCErrorException - Thrown when an RPC error occurres (an error received via the mtproto API)